-Marco Baravalle @Barawaves central figure at S.a.L.E.
-Docks, an independent space for visual arts, activism, and experimental theater located in what had been an abandoned salt-storage facility in Dorsoduro, Venice.
+Marco Baravalle is a member of S.a.L.E.
+Docks, a collective and an independent space for visual arts, activism, and experimental theater located in what had been an abandoned salt-storage facility in Dorsoduro, Venice.
 Founded in 2007, its programming includes activist-group meetings, formal exhibitions, screenings, and actions.
 In addition to managing the diverse programming at S.a.L.E.
-Docks, Baravalle is also a research fellow at Ca’ Foscari University of Venice.
-He researches art and activism, creative labor, gentrification, and how art is positioned within neoliberal economics.
+Docks, Baravalle is currently a research fellow at INCOMMON (IUAV University of Venice).
+His fields of research include the relationship between art, theatre and activism, creative labor, gentrification, and the positioning of art within neoliberal economics.

 Emanuele Braga co-founder of Macao center, an artist, researcher and activist.
 In addition to his work at Macao, he co-founded the dance and theatre company Balletto Civile (2003), the contemporary art project Rhaze (2011), as well as Landscape Choreography (2012), an art platform questioning the role of the body under capitalism.
 His research focuses on models of cultural production, processes of social transformation, political economy, labor rights and the institution of the commons.